zerowidth/gh-md/README.md

 Tweak flags language
 ```

 The title can be sanitized for use as a path, stripping `:`, `/`, and a few other characters.
 For example, in Obsidian templater, define `markdownTitle` as `/path/to/gh md title --sanitize $input`.
-After copying a GitHub url to your clipboard, you can use this in a file template like:
+After copying a GitHub URL to your clipboard, you can use this in a file template like:

 ```
 <%- await tp.file.rename("Issue - " + tp.date.now("YYYY-MM") + " - " + (await tp.user.markdownTitle({input: (await tp.system.clipboard())}))) -%>